Awesome! I might be biased as an NYC Elopement Photographer, but NYC is one of the best cities in the world to get married!

 Good news for all my souvenir seekers!
 The City Clerk does in fact sell everything under the sun to say you got married in our fair city.
 Magnets, T-Shirts, Rubber-Ducky's?
 They've got you covered.
 Looking for sparkly baseball cap that says witness for your guests?
 Good news, they've got them.

-No. Unfortunately there are no food or beverage vendors or even a water fountain inside the clerk's office.
+No. While I WISH there was a champagne bar inside City Hall, unfortunately there are no food or beverage vendors or even a water fountain inside the clerk's office.
 If you think you'll get thirsty, be sure to bring along a water bottle.
 While you do have to pass through security to get into the Clerk's Office, it's not airport style, liquids are allowed.
 There is usually a food vendor outside on the corner who sells waters, hot dogs and pretzels, and there is always a cart right in front of the court buildings just down the street.

 It depends.
 This is an area that has changed dramatically since the re-opening in July of 2021.
 Currently, you are required to have an appointment before entering the Clerk's Office.
 As such, the crowds inside the office have been drastically reduced and there is a set number of ceremonies they preform each day.
 That said, some days the clerks move faster than others.
-I have found that on average we are in and out in about 30 minutes.
-The longest I've had to wait is roughly 45 minutes, the shortest I've been through is about 15 minutes, but generally speaking around 30 minutes start to finish is a good bet.
+I have found that on average we are in and out in about 20 minutes.
+The longest I've had to wait is roughly 45 minutes, the shortest I've been through is about 10 minutes, but generally speaking around 20 minutes start to finish is a good bet.
+Towards the end of 2023, the clerk's were moving things very efficiently, and I had several couples in and out in 15 minutes.
+My hope is that this will continue into the new year!

 Since appointments are now required, any time you can snag a time is a good time!
 That said, pending on what you want to do for portraits before or after, we can discuss what time of day may be best for you.
 Also, do keep in mind they are strict about closing the doors at 3:45pm.
 Should you get a later afternoon appointment, be sure to arrive on time.